Invoice Discounting: How to Access Working Capital

 Invoice discounting is best for established companies that need to turn unpaid invoices into working capital.
 Younger small businesses might find approval for invoice discounting difficult.

 Companies that qualify for invoice discounting typically get excellent rates.
-If your company doesn’t qualify, you can consider another cash flow finance option, such as invoice factoring.
+If your company doesn’t qualify, you can consider another cash flow finance option, such as accounts receivable factoring.

-If you’re ready to pursue a loan, contact us to discuss the best small business financing options for your business.
+If you’re ready to pursue a loan, contact us to discuss the best business loan options for your business.